daniel-tran/sql-pong/README.md

 # How to play (using pgAdmin)

-This game as been confirmed to be working using pgAdmin 4 version 6.14, though a later version should work as well.
+This game as been confirmed to be working using **pgAdmin 4 version 6.14**, though a later version should work as well.

 ## 2P Mode